 Application for Admission

 Lethbridge College is a participating institution of the Alberta Post-secondary Application System (ApplyAlberta).
 ApplyAlberta provides individuals with the opportunity to authorize transfer of Alberta high school and/or post-secondary transcripts between participating institutions.
 For more information about ApplyAlberta, please visit

 A $75 CAD non-refundable, non-transferable processing fee must accompany your application.
 When applying online, you can use your VISA or Mastercard on our secure site.

 Applicants are given one (1) opportunity to move their application, for the same term, from one program to a different program by completing a

-Applications and supporting documentation must be received no later than the date specified in the Academic Schedule for Domestic and International applications.
+Applications must be received no later than the date specified in the Academic Schedule for Domestic and International applications.
 These dates are outlined in the

-Academic Schedule.
+Academic Schedule at the front of the Lethbridge College calendar.
 Some programs have limited enrolment so we recommend applying early.